dellvoid/oganesson/README.md

 # OGANESSON

-probably not the best discord bot out there
+probably not the best discord bot out there, but (hopefully) not the worst